imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 | Layer Norm         | Layer Norm          | Layer Norm          | L2            | None        | 29.4        |
 | Random             | —                   | —                   | —             | None        | 28.8        |

-To summarize the findings so far: in the absence of a contrastive loss function, the success of BYOL training hinges on something about a single batch normalization layer related to the activations from other inputs in the minibatch.
+To summarize the findings so far: in the absence of a contrastive loss function, the success of BYOL training hinges on something about a single batch normalization layer related to the activations from other inputs in the mini-batch.

 ### Why batch normalization is critical in BYOL: mode collapse

 One purpose of negative examples in a contrastive loss function is to prevent mode collapse[^collapse].
 An example of mode collapse would be a network that always outputs [1, 0, 0, 0, ...] as its projection vector *z*.
 If all projection vectors *z* are the same, then the network only needs to learn the identity function for $q$ in order to achieve perfect prediction accuracy!

 The importance of batch normalization becomes clearer in this context.
 If batch normalization is used in the projection layer $g$, the projection output vector *z* cannot collapse to any singular value like [1, 0, 0, 0, ...] because that is exactly what batch normalization prevents.
-Regardless of how similar the inputs to the batch normalization layer, the outputs will be redistributed according to the learned mean and standard deviation.  **Mode collapse is prevented precisely because all samples in the minibatch cannot take on the same value after batch normalization**.
+Regardless of how similar the inputs to the batch normalization layer, the outputs will be redistributed according to the learned mean and standard deviation.  **Mode collapse is prevented precisely because all samples in the mini-batch cannot take on the same value after batch normalization**.

 Batch normalization causes a similar effect in the prediction MLP.
-The function $q$ cannot learn the identity function if the minibatch inputs are very similar: the batch normalization will redistribute the activations through vector space so that the final layer predictions are all very different.
-This function will only be successful at predicting projection vectors z' if those vectors z' are sufficiently well separated in representation space (that is, not collapsed) because the predictions p are constrained to be well separated across the minibatch.
+The function $q$ cannot learn the identity function if the mini-batch inputs are very similar: the batch normalization will redistribute the activations through vector space so that the final layer predictions are all very different.
+This function will only be successful at predicting projection vectors z' if those vectors z' are sufficiently well separated in representation space (that is, not collapsed) because the predictions p are constrained to be well separated across the mini-batch.

 [^collapse]: *collapsed representations* is used with the same meaning in the BYOL paper (section 3).
 Other practitioners may identify the phenomenon as *mode collapse*.

 ### Why batch normalization is implicit contrastive learning: all examples are compared to the mode

 Our findings seem consistent with a simple conclusion: one way to prevent mode collapse is to identify the common mode between examples.
-Batch normalization identifies this common mode between examples of a minibatch and removes it by using the other representations in the minibatch as **implicit negative examples**.
+Batch normalization identifies this common mode between examples of a mini-batch and removes it by using the other representations in the mini-batch as **implicit negative examples**.
 We can thus view batch normalization as a novel way of implementing contrastive learning on embedded representations.

 Said another way, with batch normalization, BYOL learns by asking, "how is this image different from the average image?".
 The explicit contrastive approach used by SimCLR and MoCo learns by asking, "what distinguishes these two specific images from each other?"
 These two approaches seem equivalent, since comparing an image with many other images has the same effect as comparing it to the average of the other images.
 This equivalence is leveraged, for example, by [prototypical contrastive learning](https://blog.einstein.ai/prototypical-contrastive-learning-pushing-the-frontiers-of-unsupervised-learning/).